AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 # Unit 6

 ## 6.1 Array Creation and Access

+**Goals**
+- Represent collections of related primitive or object reference data using arrays.
+- Manage relationships in data.

 Arrays are a group of variables referred to by a common name.
 Below are some important points to know about Java arrays:

 - In Java, all arrays are dynamically allocated.